viacoin/lnd/docs/INSTALL.md

 ```

-## Using bitcoind or litecoind
+## Using bitcoind or viacoind

-The configuration for bitcoind and litecoind are nearly identical, the
+The configuration for bitcoind and viacoind are nearly identical, the
-following steps can be mirrored with loss of generality to enable a litecoind
+following steps can be mirrored with loss of generality to enable a viacoind
 backend.
 Setup will be described in regards to `bitcoind`, but note that `lnd`
-uses a distinct `litecoin.node=litecoind` argument and analogous
+uses a distinct `viacoin.node=viacoind` argument and analogous
-subconfigurations prefixed by `litecoind`.
+subconfigurations prefixed by `viacoind`.
 Note that adding `--txindex` is
 optional, as it will take longer to sync the node, but then `lnd` will
 generally operate faster as it can hit the index directly, rather than scanning
 blocks or BIP 158 filters for relevant items.